-An individual with a criminal history may petition the Commission for a predetermination of whether the individual's criminal history will likely disqualify the individual from obtaining a real estate license.
+An individual with a criminal history may order a criminal record report, pay the \$45 petition fee, and petition the Commission for a predetermination of whether the individual's criminal history will likely disqualify the individual from obtaining a real estate license.
 This petition can be made at any time, including before taking the North Carolina Broker Prelicensing Course.
-More information on this petition process is provided on the Commission's website (www.ncrec.gov) under Licensing.
+More information on this Petition for Pre-Determination is provided on the Commission's website (www.ncrec.gov) under Licensing.